-While LLMs are impressive linguistic tools, LLMs were never designed to reason, infer or perform rationally beyond statistical alignment.
-We suspect that LLMs are too slowly moving towards symbolic computation like BDM, which transparently combines statistical pattern matching and causal inference.
-While the results may read negative, a positive reading is that there is still a lot of room for improvement despite claims of AI hitting a wall through a lack of data to feed an ever-increasing need.
-This means that an enhancement of nontrivial performance in agnostic abstraction and universal planning will likely be the result of symbolic computation and not of pure statistical memorisation.
+LLM developers are moving slowly towards this direction, often without realisation or acknowledgement.
+Technologies like RAGs, KAGs/CAGs, agentic workflows, guardrails, long-context LLMs and more, are symbolic computation attempts to improve LLM capabilities.
+Yet many of these approaches are not being introduced into the system's core functions (e.g. to quantify loss or explore the solution space), yet attempt to combine traditional statistical pattern matching with symbolic approaches.
+This test and work suggest that this integration and a deeper integration are key for aspects of model abstraction and universal planning.

-Recursive compression and optimal prediction go hand in hand~\cite{zenil2020compression}, but previous tests focused on particular subset features, even those designed to test human reasoning and human abstraction such as ARC~\cite{arc}.
+We reported that even frontier LLMs currently perform close to pure-copy solutions when increasing the complexity of certain mathematical problems, with even advanced models struggling to perform model abstraction/extraction and produce executable predictive results.
+The results confirm that current LLMs, while competent in pattern replication, lack critical elements associated with what are believed to be key elements of AGI or ASI.

-We have reported that top-performing LLMs currently perform close to pure-copy solutions, with even advanced models struggling to produce correct model extraction and predictive results.
-These results would also imply a poor performance if LLMs in traditional tests of education as introduced by e.g. Bloom~\cite{bloom1956taxonomy} in its education hierarchy for humans testing for new knowledge and synthesis generation test.
-The results confirm that current LLMs, while competent in pattern replication, lack critical elements associated with AGI and ASI.
-All LLM's involved in this test showed dependence on predefined patterns.
-As complexity increased, models relied increasingly on trivial strategies, such as direct sequence printing or brute-force simplistic mathematical expressions.
-This highlights the LLMs' inability to abstract or conceptualise novel solutions.
+The LLMs involved in this test showed a high dependency on predefined patterns.
+As complexity increased, models relied increasingly on trivial strategies, such as direct sequence printing or simplistic brute-force mathematical expressions.
+This highlights the LLMs' inability to abstract or conceptualise novel solutions that require some degree of mathematical ingenuity.

-The level of equivalence says a lot about creativity in bringing about new knowledge.
-The high equivalence with greater complexity often reflected repetitive outputs rather than meaningful creativity.
-This tendency to revert to safe and redundant approaches underscores the models' limited exploratory capabilities.
+The poor performance is revealed by the lack of synthesising capabilities and the repetitive nature of the outputs for greater complexity inputs.
+This tendency to revert to safe and redundant approaches underscores the models' limited synthesising capabilities and exposes their high memory exploration dependencies in simpler modes.

-An inability to generalise can be detected.
-The steep decline in accuracy and functional outputs as complexity increased reveals that these models are heavily reliant on memorisation and predefined rules.
-They struggle to generalise knowledge or engage in higher-order problem solving.
+For example, we reported that while from ChatGPT-4.5 to ChatGPT-5 improved human benchmark scores have been observed and reported, SuperARC performance degraded.
+The steep decline in accuracy and functional outputs as complexity increased reveals that these models are potentially increasingly heavily reliant on data size, unable to generalise.